apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 ### Autoscaling Support

-Autoscaling refers to the capability of library to automatically adjusting the number of concurrent tasks (such as browser instances, HTTP requests, etc.) based on the current load and system resources.
+Autoscaling refers to the capability of a library to automatically adjusting the number of concurrent tasks (such as browser instances, HTTP requests, etc.) based on the current load and system resources.
 This feature is particularly useful when handling web scraping and crawling tasks that may require dynamically scaled resources to optimize performance, manage system load, and handle rate limitations efficiently.

-Scrapy does not have autoscaling capabilities inbuilt, but it can be done using external services like [Scrapyd](https://scrapyd.readthedocs.io/en/latest/) or deployed in a distributed manner with Scrapy Cluster.
+Scrapy does not have built-in autoscaling capabilities, but it can be done using external services like [Scrapyd](https://scrapyd.readthedocs.io/en/latest/) or deployed in a distributed manner with Scrapy Cluster.

 Crawlee has [built-in autoscaling](https://crawlee.dev/api/core/class/AutoscaledPool) with `AutoscaledPool`.
 It increases the number of requests that are processed concurrently within one crawler.